The #HearHerHarvard campaign has garnered strong support from National Panhellenic Conference (NPC) sororities and their partners.

 6) Fraternities Hire Many Women/Sorority Women as is.

 A woman was just named CEO/Executive Director of Phi Kappa Sigma and others serve as COO’s, Directors and dozens of other positions at many men’s fraternities.
 Women have a growing presence within NIC fraternity staffs.

 That speaks to the openness of NIC organizations to welcome and seek out qualified women to join their ranks.
 Opening our arms to women’s organizations may result in more NPHC, NAPA, NALFO, or NMGC organizations joining the NIC (in addition to their existing affiliations), and may even result in some NPC organizations seeking some level of membership.
 That would serve the interest of all Greek-letter organizations – we may even see more crossover between staff teams, which may lead to a better distribution of best practices.

 There are clear signals from the public that the status quo cannot hold.
-I don’t mean this post to rag on the NPC as I previously have, I mean to put to question the idea that the NIC is for the white men and the NPC is for the white women.
-Regardless of our organization’s statements about diversity, that tends to be the perceived reality.
+I don’t mean this post to rag on the NPC, but we must get beyond the 20th Century tradition that the NIC is for the white men and the NPC is for the white women.
+Regardless of our organization’s statements about diversity, that tends to be the reality.